cloudadc/cluster/README.md

 TankWar
 =======

-* A JGroups Usage Demo
-** TankWar need a group of members plan together, JGroups be used to replicate each member's status to other group members
+* *A JGroups Usage Demo:* TankWar need a group of members plan together, JGroups be used to replicate each member's status to other group members

 * A Infinispan Usage Demo
 ** Each gourp member need share game data to whole group and fetch other group members' game data